Oshima (Hokkaido)

 At 9.73 km2, Ōshima is the largest uninhabited island under Japanese sovereignty.
 The island is a double caldera with a scoria hill rising in the middle.
 It is the peak of two overlapping stratovolcanoes and their associated calderas, Mount Higashi and Mount Nishi.
 The highest peak, Mount Era (江良岳, Era-dake) at 737 m, is part of a triple volcano.
 The peak rises close to 2000 m from the sea floor.
 The island consists of mafic alkali and non-alkali volcanic rock, less than 18,000 years old.
 On the south side of the island at Aidomari (北風泊, Aidomari), there is a lighthouse and a heliport operated by Japan Coast Guard.

 Because of volcanic activity and nature conservation, landing on the island requires the approval of the Agency for Cultural Affairs.

 History

-Because of the island's isolation and volcanic activity there are almost no records of its past left behind.
-Mount Kanpo (寛保岳, Kanpo-dake) had a major eruption on 27 August 1741, which created a large horseshoe-shaped caldera breached to the north and extending from the summit down to the sea floor at the base of the volcano.
-This event produced a mostly submarine debris avalanche that traveled 16 km distance, and triggered a large tsunami.
-The tsunami devastated the coasts of Hokkaido, western Honshu, and as far as Korea, causing nearly 1500 deaths.
-The 1741 eruption was the largest in historical time at Ōshima and it ended with the construction of a basaltic cinder cone at the head of the breached caldera.
+Because of the island's isolation and volcanic activity, there are almost no records of its past left behind.
+Mount Kanpo (寛保岳, Kanpo-dake) had a major eruption on 27 August 1741, which created a large horseshoe-shaped caldera breached to the north and extending from the summit down to the seafloor at the base of the volcano.
+This event produced a mostly-submarine debris avalanche that traveled 16 km and triggered a large tsunami, which devastated the coasts of Hokkaido, western Honshu, and Korea, causing nearly 1500 deaths.
+The 1741 eruption was the largest in historical times at Ōshima and ended with the construction of a basaltic cinder cone at the head of the breached caldera.
 No eruptions have occurred since the last eruption in 1790, but seismic unrest under the volcano occurred in 1996.